clipperhouse/netlify/content/saying-true-things-is-hard.md

 author: "Matt Sherman"
 ---

+I think the replication & open science movement is great.
+I come from an epistemological, first-principles sort of mindset, and so I find this very encouraging:

 {{< tweet 1034093429507141639 >}}

-I think the replication & open science movement is great.
-I come from an irritatingly epistemological, first-principles sort of mindset, and so I find the above very encouraging.

 We should conclude that **saying true things is hard**.
 Here’s why.